 The editorial offices of the Cochrane EPOC group work together closely, and are based in:

 - Oxford at the Nuffield Department for Population Health, University of Oxford, UK (funded by NIHR)

-- Oslo at the Norwegian Institute of Public Health, Norway (funded by Norad and the Norwegian Institute of Public Health); and
+- Oslo at the Norwegian Institute of Public Health, Norway (funded by the Norwegian Institute of Public Health); and

 - Melbourne at the Monash Department of Clinical Epidemiology at Cabrini Institute, Australia (supported by Cabrini Institute and Monash University).